Kinsley’s Courage: A Remarkable Journey of Faith in the Face of Cancer

 Shameca says that for months she couldn’t say out loud that her daughter had cancer.

-“I asked God, ‘Why my baby?’
-And I told myself she was just sick and needed to be healed,” Shameca says.
+“I asked God ‘why my baby?’
+God comforted me by saying, He chose someone so small to show the world how big He is.”
+Shameca says.
 “We didn’t tell anyone about it at first.
 We didn’t even say the word ‘cancer.’”

 But one pivotal moment in Kinsley’s journey made Shameca realize just how serious her little girl’s sickness was.

-“After her first round of chemotherapy, I went to pick up her plaits and her hair just started falling out,” Shameca says.
+“After her first round of chemotherapy, I went to put her shirt on and a plait fell out and then I checked to see where it came from and more came out.”
+Shameca says.
 “I started bawling.
 That’s when it became real to me.
 That’s when I knew my baby wasn’t just sick.”

 In true Kinsley fashion, she took the hair loss in stride.
-Shameca says they took Kinsley to DeAndre’s barber to finish cutting the rest of her hair off.
+Shameca says they reached out to DeAndre’s barber and he came and finished cutting her hair off.

 “When the barber finished, Kinsley ran over to him and said, ‘Thank you so much!
 I love it!’”
 Shameca says.
 “Then her dad, aunt and uncle got their hair cut, too, and she was so excited.
 She said, ‘Now they look just like me!’”